ClickHouse/ClickHouse/docs/en/query_language/select.md

 Be careful when using `GLOBAL`.
 For more information, see the section [Distributed subqueries](#select-distributed-subqueries).

 **Usage Recommendations**

-All columns that are not needed for the `JOIN` are deleted from the subquery.

 When running a `JOIN`, there is no optimization of the order of execution in relation to other stages of the query.
 The join (a search in the right table) is run before filtering in `WHERE` and before aggregation.
 In order to explicitly set the processing order, we recommend running a `JOIN` subquery with a subquery.